rastersoft/devedeng/README.md

 The current visible changes are quite small in number:

 * Now allows to add several files at once
-* Now make better use of multicore systems by parallelizing the conversion of several movie files
+* Now makes better use of multicore systems by parallelizing the conversion of several movie files
 * The menu edition is interactive
 * Has a new "cut" resizing method, to allow to store as widescreen movies with black bars
 * Allows to create Matroska files with H.264 video and MP3 audio